glanzkaiser/GKBoginyFreyaBank/README.md

 ![Freya](https://github.com/glanzkaiser/GKBoginyFreyaBank/blob/main/images/Nemiel1.png)

 ```
-Luc from Suikoden III is my best friend, and I am the Silmeria if Sasarai is Alicia.
+Nemiel is a nickname for Luc from Suikoden III, who is my best friend, and I am the Silmeria if Sasarai is Alicia.

 That's complicated to ordinary person, but explains that it is connected between their realms and ours.